 I am interested in how people communicate.
 Words are powerful tools and deserve careful use, but language usage changes constantly.
 For formal writing I like the plain style, but because I’ve had love affairs with various kinds of writing, from science writing and travel writing to fiction and poetry, I’m interested in all styles and in the countless ways we express our ideas.

 Sentence first began as a pet project but took on a life of its own, receiving favourable mention in the Economist, Atlantic, Guardian, Baltimore Sun, Telegraph, TIME, and elsewhere.
 I write a regular column for Macmillan Dictionary Blog, and have written for ELT Journal, The Fortnightly Review, Emphasis writing consultancy, Culch.ie and the Visual Thesaurus.
-You can also find me on Twitter, Google+ and Tumblr.
+I’m also on Twitter, Tumblr, and Google+.

 Blog comments are welcome, and are never judged for their grammar.
 (I’m in editor mode only when editing, and even then I’m not judgemental.)
 Unless otherwise stated, all writing and photography are © Stan Carey.
 Thank you for visiting.